TheresaLui/SelfHelpContent_v2/articles/microsoft.afd/afd-taffic-routing-session-affinity.md

 # Session Affinity

+* You can configure session affinity for your frontend hosts or domains when you want that subsequent requests from a user are sent to the same backend as long as the user session is still active and the backend instance still reports healthy based on health probes.

 ## **Recommended documents**
-* Here is more information on [session affinity and Front door routing methods. ](https://docs.microsoft.com/azure/frontdoor/front-door-routing-methods)<br>
+* Here is more information on [session affinity and Front door routing methods.](https://docs.microsoft.com/azure/frontdoor/front-door-routing-methods)<br>